 It is slower-paced and does not have standout characters like Din Djarin, Boba Fett, or Kenobi.
 It may appear to be a downturn in the success of recent programs, but looks can be deceiving.

-Why is Andor more important than The Mandalorian, The Book of Boba Fett, and Obi-Wan Kenobi to the Star Wars franchise?
+Why is Andor better than The Mandalorian, The Book of Boba Fett, and Obi-Wan Kenobi to the Star Wars franchise?

 Andor furthers a trajectory of story-telling that the preceding shows initiated.
 The more ambiguous characters also provide a fresh edge to the franchise.